 - You must submit course descriptions for each course you are enrolled in while abroad with the Course Approval Form on STAR.
-Directions are on Page 8 of the Study Abroad Manual.
+Directions are in the Study Abroad Manual.
 Contact the Registrar's Office with any questions. - Provide as much information as possible: detailed course description, syllabus, types of assignments, etc. If you got pre-approval attach the email or paste the text of the email in the form.